KyleLuther/kyleluther.github.io/_posts/2020-02-18-batchnorm_gradients.md

 In deeper layers of the vanilla net, some of the preactivations lie mostly on one side of the nonlinearity.
 When this happens, the ReLU activation either computes the function $x_i=y_i$ for all inputs or it computes $x_i=0$ for all inputs; either way, it's acting in a linear fashion.
 This does not happen in the normalized network because inputs to the ReLU are centered by Batch Norm

-The authors of the original "Batch Norm causes exploding gradients" [paper](https://arxiv.org/pdf/1502.03167.pdf){:target="\_blank"} would say the network which normalizes preactivations and therefore implements a highly nonlinear function is in a state of *transient chaos*.
+The authors of the original "Mean Field Theory of Batch Normalization" [paper](https://arxiv.org/pdf/1502.03167.pdf){:target="\_blank"} would say the network which normalizes preactivations and therefore implements a highly nonlinear function is in a state of *transient chaos*.

 ## Does this matter for Real World Network Training?